ethereum-optimism/optimistic-specs/specs/guaranteed_gas_market.md

 TODO: How much / do we actually need this?

-If a gas stipend is provided, we only buy the amount of guaranteed gas in excess of the gas stipend.
+If a gas stipend is provided, the user is only required to buy the amount of guaranteed gas in excess of the gas stipend.

-### Additional Gas

-Users can request additional gas for their L2 transaction.
-This gas is refundable is less than the gas limit is used.
-However, if there is not enough available gas on L2 or the gas price not high enough, the additional gas will not be provided on L2.

-Additional gas is bought with the following:

-- `gasPrice`: L2 gas price to buy.
-- `additionalGas`: Amount of additional gas requested

-The additional gas will be bought with the `from` account's balance.
-We do not require that the user mint enough L2 eth to cover the additional gas fee, but do suggest that tooling checks that the user has enough balance for it.

-### Limiting Guaranteed Gas
+## Guaranteed Gas Fee Market

+When

 The deposit feed contract must limit the total amount of guaranteed gas in a single L1 block.
 This is to limit the amount of gas that is used on L2.

 This is done with a hard limit on the amount of guaranteed gas that can be bought.
-To reduce PGAs if the deposit mechanism is congested, we also implement an EIP-1559 style fee market with the following pseudo code:
+To reduce PGAs (TODO: LINK TO DEFINITION) if the deposit mechanism is congested, we also implement an EIP-1559 style fee market with the following pseudo code:

 ```text